bitrot/simple-multiblog/README.md

 Simple Multiblog
 ================
 Simple Multiblog builds upon the awesome blog, [Simple](https://github.com/orf/simple), and adds multiple author functionality.
-We loved the simplicity in UI/UX but we traded some of the architectural simplicity for additional features.
+We loved the simplicity in UI/UX but we traded portions of the architectural sugar for additional features.
 However, we think the code base is still pretty easy to follow.
 Props go to [Simple](https://github.com/orf/simple), [Obtvse](https://github.com/NateW/obtvse),
 and [Dustin Curtis' Svbtle](http://dcurt.is/codename-svbtle) for an awesome chain of inspiration.